Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy

 \section{Author contributions}

 S.S. performed all calculations, implemented the workflows used for the present work and analyzed the data.
 J.P.C. and S.S. produced the initial draft of the manuscript.
+F.V.E. and F.L. consulted on the machine learning methods.
 J.P.C. and A.G. supervised the work and contributed to writing the final manuscript.